 Suicidal thoughts and ideation

-As well as private practice, I am a counsellor and assessor for mental health charity Mind and have worked previously as a student counsellor at London Metropolitan University and on the helpline for Stonewall, a leading LGBT charity.
+As well as private practice, I am a counsellor and assessor for mental health charity Mind and have worked previously as a student counsellor at London Metropolitan University and on the helpline for Stonewall, a leading Lesbian, Gay, Bisexual and Trans (LGBT) charity.

 SESSIONS & FURTHER INFORMATION